-- Northwest Pipeline (NWP) contracts have automatic annual renewal provisions, but PSE can cancel them with one year's notice. - 2.
-Storage redelivery service (TF-2 or discounted TF-1) is only for delivery of storage volumes during the winter heating season, November through March; these annual costs are significantly lower than year-round TF-1 service. - 3.
-We converted the value to approximate Dth per day from the contract stated in gigajoules. - 4.
-TC-GTN contracts have automatic renewal provisions, but PSE can cancel them with one year's notice. - 5.
+1. Northwest Pipeline (NWP) contracts have automatic annual renewal provisions but can be canceled by PSE with one year's notice.

+2. Storage redelivery service (TF-2 or discounted TF-1) is only for delivery of storage volumes during the winter heating season, November through March; these annual costs are significantly lower than year-round TF-1 service.

+- 3. Converted to approximate Dth per day from the contract stated in gigajoules per day. - 4.
+TC-GTN contracts have automatic renewal provisions but can be canceled by PSE with one year's notice. - 5.
 We can use capacity alternatively to deliver additional volumes to Spokane. - 6.
-We convert the value to approximate Dth per day from the contract in cubic meters per day.
+Converted to approximate Dth per day from the contract in cubic meters per day.
 Westcoast adjusted the heat content factor up to reflect the higher Btu gas now normal on its system.
 This allows customers to transport more Btu in the same contractual capacity. - 7.
 The Westcoast contracts contain a right of first refusal upon expiration. - 8.
-Upstream capacity is unnecessary for a supply acquired at interconnects in the Rockies and supplies purchased at Sumas.
+Upstream capacity is not necessary for a supply acquired at interconnects in the Rockies and for supplies purchased at Sumas.